KyleKim107/TodoAppWIthAws/README.md

 # Stack
 - Framework: Spring Boot
-- DB: H2,
+- DB: MariaDB
-- Front-end: Mustache(To create dynamic HTML)
+- Front-end: Mustache (To create dynamic HTML)
+  - Mustache is known for its simple and intuitive syntax.
+It uses a minimalist approach with just a few tags, making it easy to learn and use.
-- Spring Security
+- Spring Security, Data JPA
+- NginX
+- AWS
+  - S3
+    -
+  - CodeDeploy
+  - EC2
+-